Madeira

 Graciosa

 The flattest and most gentle island in the Azores — a relief after the verticality of Pico and São Jorge.
-Traditional windmills, the Furna do Enxofre volcanic lake accessible through a tunnel, and a pace of life that has barely changed in a century.
-The smallest population in the central group.
+Traditional windmills, the Furna do Enxofre volcanic lake, and a pace of life that has barely changed in a century.

 Western Group